How To Know How Deep To Set Your Float – 2 Easy Ways

 How To Know How Deep To Set Your Float

-But many anglers don’t know how deep the spot they are fishing is and they often guess and then end up fishing too high or too low, and they don’t make the necessary adjustments to their float to get it down to the fish.
+But many anglers don’t know how deep the spot they are fishing is, and they often guess and then end up fishing too high or too low.
+They don’t make the necessary adjustments to their float to get it down to the fish which means they are missing fish.

-A recent study indicated that fish like trout, in a river tend only to feed downwards about 13% of the time.
-The other 87% of the time those fish are feeding on food that is straight at eye level or just above the or beside them.
-This is another reason why you need to set your float at about 8 to 16 inches off the bottom.
+A recent study indicated that fish like trout, in a river tend to feed upwards 87% of the time.
+These fish are feeding on food that is straight ahead at eye level or above them, which is where your bait should be.

 Know How Deep To Set Your Float By Finding The Bottom